Major thirds tuning: Open chords and beginning players

 Sevenths chords, constructed in closed position by stacking third intervals on the C-major scale, are played on three frets in M3 tuning.

 Major-thirds tunings are unconventional open tunings, in which the open strings form an augmented triad.
 In M3 tunings, the augmented fifth replaces the perfect fifth of the major triad, which is used in conventional open-tunings.
 For example, the C-augmented triad (C, E, G♯) has a G♯ in place of the C-major triad's G. (The note G♯ is enharmonically equivalent to A♭, as noted above.)
 Consequently, M3 tunings are also called (open) augmented-fifth tunings (in French "La guitare #5, majeure quinte augmentée").

 Instructional literature uses standard tuning.
 Traditionally a course begins with the hand in first position, that is, with the left-hand covering frets 1–4.
 Beginning players first learn open chords belonging to the major keys C, G, and D. Guitarists who play mainly open chords in these three major-keys and their relative minor-keys (Am, Em, Bm) may prefer standard tuning over an M3 tuning.
 In particular, hobbyists playing folk music around a campfire are well served by standard tuning.
-Such hobbyists may also play major-thirds tuning, which also has many open chords with notes on five or six strings; chords with five-six strings have greater volume than chords with three-four strings and so are useful for acoustic guitars (for example, acoustic-electric guitars without amplification).
+Such hobbyists may also play major-thirds tuning, which also has many open chords with notes on five or six strings.